esp8266/Arduino/readme.txt

 0018

 [core / libraries]

+* Added tone() and noTone() functions for frequency generation.
+* Added Serial.end() command.
+* Added precision parameter for printing of floats / doubles.
+* Incorporated latest version of Firmata.
 * Fixed bug w/ disabling use of the RW pin in the LiquidCrystal library.
 * No longer disabling interrupts in delayMicroseconds().
 * Fixed bug w/ micros() returning incorrect values from within an interrupt.
-* Added Serial.end() command.
-* Added precision parameter for printing of floats / doubles.
 * Fixed bug that broke use of analog inputs 8-15 on the Mega.

 [environment]

 * Synchronized with the Processing 1.0.9 code base, bringing various fixes, including to a bug causing saving to fail when closing the last sketch.

 * Added support for third-party hardware in the SKETCHBOOK/hardware folder, mirroring the current structure of the hardware folder in Arduino.

 * Added Ctrl-Shift-M / Command-Shift-M shortcut for serial monitor.

 * Hold down shift when pressing the Verify / Compile or Upload toolbar buttons to generate verbose output (including command lines).

-* Moving build (on upload) from the applet/ sub-folder of the sketch to a temporary directory.
+* Moving build (on upload) from the applet/ sub-folder of the sketch to a temporary directory (fixing problems with uploading examples from within the Mac OS X disk image or a Linux application directory).

+* Fixed bug the prevented the inclusion of .cpp and .h (or .c and .h) files of the same name in a sketch.

+* Improved the Mac OS X disk image (.dmg): added a shortcut to the Applications folder, a background image with arrow, and new FTDI drivers.

 0017 - 2009.07.25